 - Register for courses.
 We recommend that first year students focus primarily on completing general education coursework to lay a solid foundation for your academic career and to provide time and resources to explore and verify that you have chosen the right major.

 - You must secure your tuition payment plans by the deadline prior to the start of each semester.
 If payment is not received by the deadline, your registration will be canceled.
 Contact Financial Management for securing tuition payment options.

-7. It’s essential for you to obtain your Student ID card to: check out resources from our library, obtain materials through interlibrary Loan service and other MnSCU libraries, and meet the Brooklyn Park campus requirement that all students carry their Student ID at ALL times.
+- It’s essential for you to obtain your Student ID card to: check out resources from our library, obtain materials through interlibrary loan service and other MnSCU libraries, and meet the Brooklyn Park campus requirement that all students carry their Student ID at ALL times.

-8. Parking fees vary across Metropolitan State University campuses.
-Parking at St. Paul costs $2.50, parking at Minneapolis costs $5.00 and parking at Midway is free.
+- Parking fees vary across Metropolitan State University campuses.
+Parking at Minneapolis costs $5.00 and parking at Midway is free.
 If you enroll in courses at LECJEC in Brooklyn Park, parking fees will be added to your tuition bill based on the credits registered at LECJEC.
-You may obtain a parking card from Gateway Student Services at the St. Paul campus that will allow you to preload money and be used as a debit card as you park at the St. Paul and Minneapolis campuses.